-Work, Health and Environmental Protection When Using Adhesives and Sealants
+Work, Health and Environmental Considerations for Adhesives and Sealants…

 The handling of raw materials and products in a responsible way throughout their lifecycle, namely from their manufacture via the usage stage right through to recycling and disposal, is nowadays a generally recognized principle.

-Health Protection: The aim of health protection is to protect people against hazards and exposure.
-“Work protection” is used to describe protection in commercial and industrial work environments while “consumer protection” refers to private users.
+The aim of health protection is to protect people against hazards and exposure.

 Industrial and commercial users of adhesives require special protection because they work on daily basis with adhesives, often for many hours a day.

 In addition to hazards associated with the physical properties of adhesives such as flammability, explosiveness and burns when using hot melts, it is in particular chemical effects such as toxicity, skin irritation, acid burns and allergies which have to be avoided.
 This is achieved by equipping the workplace with properly designed air replenishment and ventilation systems, providing workers with personal protection equipment (e.g. work clothing, gloves, and safety glasses) and ensuring that hygiene regulations are adhered to (e.g. thorough washing of the skin before breaks and at the end of work; refraining from eating, drinking and smoking in the workplace).
 Safety officers monitor compliance with these safety measures.